Theory Lessons

 Elementary Music Rudiments

-Perfect for the teen or adult student, Barbara Wharram has written a book that contain all the content from Levels 5 through 8 in one book.
-This book does go at a much faster pace and are an efficient purchase for students needing their Level 8 theory quickly.
+Perfect for the teen or adult student, Barbara Wharram has written a book that contains all the content from Levels 5 through 8.
+This book goes at a much faster pace with smaller font and a much more dense page layout.
 The author uses three letters beside explanations and exercises to indicate the level of theory that it pertains to: “B” for Basic (Level 5), “I” for Intermediate (Level 6), and “A” for Advanced (Level 7 and 8).
-Using this system allows a student to go through the book three times (one for each B, I, and A) or just one time and learn everything about each concept.
-This book is also published in French for those students who are more comfortable or prefer learning in that language.
+The student may choose to go through the book three separate times, one for each level, or just one time while learning all the concepts at once.
+This book is also published in French and is an option for francophone students.

 Advanced Theory

 For the material in Level 9 and 10 there are two exams to prepare: Harmony (or Keyboard Harmony) and History.
 To complete the ARCT diploma you need 3 exams: History, Harmony & Counterpoint, and Analysis.
-For the Harmony content, I prefer working from the Mark Sarnecki's Essential Music Theory series starting at Level 9 then Level 10.
+For the Harmony content, I prefer working from the Mark Sarnecki's Essential Music Theory series Level 9 and Level 10 books.
 I find those books much more straightforward than the Celebrate Theory series.
+Since Sarnecki has not published a book at the ARCT Level, we would return to the Celebrate Theory series at that time.
 For the music history component, there are two options: the Celebrate Theory series or online through the RCM Online Theory Tool.

 Level 7 Theory: Achieved First Class Honours — Shuchi (2024)